alanlivio/bash-helpers/README.md

 ### helpers to install windows MSYS

-* `bh_install_msys` (at windows GitBash): to install msys (Cygwin-based) with bash to build GNU-based win32 applications
+* `bh_install_win_msys` (at windows GitBash): to install msys (Cygwin-based) with bash to build GNU-based win32 applications

 ### helpers to install windows WSL

-* `bh_install_wsl` (at windows GitBash): to install WSL/Ubuntu (version 2, fixed home).
+* `bh_install_win_wsl` (at windows GitBash): to install WSL/Ubuntu (version 2, fixed home).
 This helper automate the process describred in [Microsoft WSL Tutorial](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 After run, it requeres restart windows and run it again.
 When Ubuntu app started, you need configure your username/password.

 ### helpers for update/cleanup